 - The approval letter from any subordinate lien holders.
 The approval letter must confirm that they will release their lien including a full release of borrower liability.

-- A completed Hardship Affidavit signed by all customers.
+- A complete Request for Mortgage Assistance (RMA) form signed by all customers.
 This form, or an attached letter must contain a detailed explanation of the hardship, including information on when the hardship began.
 For a copy of this form, please log in to your account and select Request for Mortgage Assistance from the menu.